How to write a Corporate Video Script

 - Who is the audience of the video?

 - What is the topic?
 (The more specific you are, the better result you will get)

 - How many channels are you going to use to distribute it?
-Which ones?
+And which ones will you choose?

 - What should viewers learn from it?